elhaj101/Souma-s-Events/docs/README.md

 - **Main Content**:
   - **Meet Our Team**:
     - **Anna Schmidt**, Event Planning Manager: With over 8 years of experience, Anna ensures every detail is perfect.
+    - **Markus Müller**,Markus brings culinary expertise to the table with over 10 years in the catering industry.
+He specializes in curating menus that delight every palate.
+    - **Julia Fischer**,With a keen eye for detail, Julia captures the essence of every event.
+Her experience ensures that your memories are preserved beautifully.

 ### 7. Thank You